photography

 Lowepro CompuTrekker AW Camera Backpack - This thing is essential for my travels.
 It’s super-padded, has room for all my lenses, etc. and also holds a laptop.
 I don’t use this day-to day, but it is my plane carry-on.
 When traveling around for the day, I switch to…

-Tamrac Adventure Messenger 3 DSLR Camera Bag - Once off the plane (or if I’m mobile) I switch to this pack.
-It holds my 10-22 and my camera w/ the 24-105.
-It also holds the PowerShot, the flash if I need it, but the 30mm is a little big to fit in the front pocket.
-I might need to upgrade!
+Tamrac Adventure Messenger 4 DSLR Camera Bag – Once off the plane (or if I’m mobile) I switch to this pack.
+It holds my 10-22 and my camera w/ the 24-105 and the 30mm.
+It also holds the Lensbaby in the front, the flash if I need it, and my Garmin Oregon 300.
+For sports/wildlife, I can take out the 30mm and replace with the 70-200 for some real shoulder-killing weight.

 Vosonic 8390 160GB MP3, Video, photo dumper - They don’t make this version any more, so I linked the 8360.
 I guess the OLED screen on the 8390 was expensive and flaky on some units but mine has been awesome.
 This is one of my favorite devices, photography or otherwise.
 Each day on the road, I dump my 8GB card on to the 160GB drive for safe keeping.
 I actually have an older version as well, the 6230, that I also dump a second copy on that too.
 That way, if one of the devices goes hay-wire, I still have a copy of my pictures.
 This thing does everything–MP3’s, DIVX videos, pictures, long battery-life, it’s the best companion on trips.
 Forget any version of an iPod, this swiss-army knife is what you need.